-The GraphDB Suite provides the GraphDB storing engine that can save and use ultra large graph data over 10 billion triples.
-The GraphDB storing engine provides the axiom in 220.127.116.11 for high-level and low-level reasoning, relationship reasoning and verification between concepts, and a new fact can be created and saved through the axiom.
+The GraphDB Suite provides the GraphDB storing engine to save and use ultra-large graph data of over 10 billion triples.
+The GraphDB storing engine provides the axiom in 220.127.116.11 for high-level and low-level reasoning, relationship reasoning, and verification between concepts.
+Through the axiom, a new fact can be created and saved.

-The GraphDB Suite supports RDFS, OWL and OWL2 that are W3C’s graph models, and the (Labeled) Property Graph model can be saved and queried through the Apache TinkerPop and Gremlin server linkage.
-The user can use two data models selectively in accordance with the purpose.
+The GraphDB Suite supports W3C‘s graph models such as RDFS, OWL, and OWL2.
+The (Labeled) Property Graph model can be saved and queried through the Apache TinkerPop and Gremlin server linkage.
+Users can use two data models selectively according to their purpose.

-The GraphDB storing engine provides a query language for searching, modifying and deleting data.
-W3C’s SPARQL and GraphQL are provided and can be accessed easily and promptly through REST-based API for data opening, sharing and analysis.
+The GraphDB storing engine offers a query language for searching, modifying, and deleting data.
+The engine provides W3C’s SPARQL and GraphQL, which can be accessed easily and promptly through REST-based API for data opening, sharing, and analysis.

-The GraphDB storing engine provides the repository function for storing RDF-based graph data and storing the Property Graph, and this engine also provides the function to save and analyze the Property Graph through the linkage with Apache TinkerPop and Gremlin server.
-RDF-based graph data is expressed as triples, and the Property Graph is expressed as Vertex and Edge, and Vertex and Edge can have a property.
+The GraphDB storing engine provides the repository function for storing RDF-based graph data and the Property Graph.
+This engine also provides the function to save and analyze the Property Graph through the linkage with Apache TinkerPop and Gremlin server.
+RDF-based graph data is presented as triples while the Property Graph is presented as Vertex and Edge, which can have a property.